HenrikJoreteg/html-parse-stringify/README.md

 ## changelog

 - `2.0.0` updated to more modern dependencies/build system.
 Switched to prettier, etc. No big feature differences, just new build system/project structure.
+Added support for top level text nodes thanks to @jperl.
+Added support for comments thanks to @pconerly.
 - `1.0.0 - 1.0.3` no big changes, bug fixes and speed improvements.

 ## credits